Midsomer Norton: Sport

 South Wansdyke Leisure Centre provides a wide range of activities including swimming.
 Norton Hill and Somervale School also have sports facilities used by town and local groups.

 In 2010, additional leisure facilities were constructed including a skate board park and new children's play area.
+In 2023, parts of the existing playground were removed and placed on the side of the building where a new playground was erected.

 There are several football clubs including Welton Rovers F.C. who play in the Western Football League, Welton Arsenal, and Norton Hill Rangers.

 Midsomer Norton has its own Cricket club, as do Midsomer Norton Methodists, and a Rugby union team.

-In 2002 the World Professional Billiards Championship was held at the Centurion Hotel, part of L&F Jones, Midsomer Norton.
+In 2002, the World Professional Billiards Championship was held at the Centurion Hotel, part of L&F Jones, Midsomer Norton.